 Looking for a safe parking space can be a problem in highly populated cities.
 Sometimes, you end up going round and round, just looking for a place to park your car.

 If you are thinking of starting a parking lot business, know that there are more matters involved than simply opening up an empty and unused lot for business.
-From looking for the right location, paving the asphalt to choosing the right road marking primer for your parking lot markings, there are many things that you must consider for your business.
+From looking for the right location, and paving the asphalt to choosing the right road marking primer for your parking lot markings, there are many things that you must consider for your business.

 Start with a Business Plan